 M.E.
 Garza is one of the founders of the biotech and healthcare sector news portal BioMedReports.com.
 He believes in getting the news from credible sources on the street and often reaches out to CEOs and newsmakers directly for interviews and discussions about their companies.
-Since he began publishing in 2008, Garza has built a reputation as a writer and reporter who can move markets.
-His track record for accurately reporting rumors and alerting readers about developments in the biotech/healthcare sector is unmatched during that time.
+Since he has been publishing, during the past year and a half, Garza has built a reputation as a writer and reporter who can move markets.
+His track record for accurately reporting rumors and alerting readers about developments in the biotech sector is unmatched during that time.

-Roland began his career on the floor of the Chicago Board Options Exchange (CBOE) as a runner in 1974.
-He worked for a number of well respected investment banking firms such as Merrill Lynch, Paine Webber, AG Becker Paribas and Drexel Burnham Lambert, prior to launching his own firm in 1995.
+Roland began his career on the floor of the Chicago Board Options Exchange (CBOE) as a runner in 1974 while in high school.
+He later worked for a number of well-respected investment banking firms such as Merrill Lynch, Paine Webber, AG Becker Paribas and Drexel Burnham Lambert, prior to launching his own firm in 1995.

 Founded in 1995 and based in Chicago, the heart of the trading industry, Institutional Analyst has offices in Beverly Hills, CA, Chicago IL, Delray Beach, FL and Port Jefferson, NY.